[ 00 ] the full list

 yes, this really is the whole list. small is the point.

 This exists for one threat the cryptography cannot touch: someone reading your screen.
 The person behind you in a queue, a neighbour at the next table, a colleague leaning in.
-So every glimpse opens blurred.
-Hold the card and the value sharpens while a countdown runs; let go and it hides at once, sit through the countdown and it hides anyway.
-Eight seconds is the default, set globally or per glimpse, anywhere from a few seconds up to no countdown at all when you would rather a particular secret stay open until you close it yourself.
-The default keeps a secret on screen only while you choose to look; from there it is your call, one glimpse at a time.
+So a revealed secret never outstays you: tap a glimpse, the value shows while a countdown runs, and at zero the screen blurs back on its own.
+Need a moment longer?
+Hold to pause the countdown, capped so a secret can't be pinned on screen.
+Eight seconds is the default, set per glimpse, anywhere from a tighter five up to no countdown at all when you would rather a particular secret stay open until you close it yourself.
+The default keeps a secret on screen only as long as it needs to be; from there it is your call, one glimpse at a time.

 a vault that flashes the secret across a crowded room isn't a vault.